restyler/inwidget/README.md

 This library is based on PHP and allows you to show photos from an Instagram account or hashtag on your website, without Instagram Developer account or Instagram API access.

-## This is a proxified fork of an archived project https://github.com/aik27/inwidget , and this fork tries to solve the main issue of parent project - reliable access to Instagram from datacenter ip ranges, without getting banned with 429 and 302 errors.
+## This is a proxified fork of an archived project https://github.com/aik27/inwidget , and this fork tries to solve the main issue of parent project - reliable access to Instagram from datacenter ip ranges, without getting banned with 429 and 302 errors (e.g. see  https://github.com/aik27/inwidget/issues/29 ).
 This fork uses RapidAPI solution under the hood (which works much better than just using residential proxies), this requires subscription but Free plan is more than enough for 1 widget.
 It does not require your instagram login or password anymore!
 Get your subscription key here: https://rapidapi.com/restyler/api/instagram40 and put to it config.php